cazala/synaptic/docs/growing-neural-ca.md

 Training only from a seed can learn growth over the rollout horizon but usually does not learn persistence.
 The trainer therefore stores evolved states and uses them as later initial states.
+Each update samples a horizon between `minRolloutSteps` and `rolloutSteps`, preventing the target from becoming a single transient checkpoint. `stabilitySteps` applies the target loss to consecutive states at the end of that horizon, directly training the completed organism to remain in its target basin.
 Recommended phases are:

 1. seed-only growth warm-up;
 2. persistent sample-pool rollouts at a lower learning rate;
 3. damaged pool samples for regeneration.

-One batch member regularly remains a fresh center seed.
-Rollouts whose absolute state exceeds `poolValueLimit` are replaced by a seed, the compact equivalent of replacing the worst-ranked sample in the reference pool.
-This prevents one numerically runaway state from dominating a small browser batch.
+Selected outputs replace the same pool entries they came from, allowing a state to accumulate a long trajectory over many short BPTT windows.
+After warm-up, the selected state with the highest target loss is replaced by a fresh center seed.
+Damage is sampled from the healthier selected states.
+Rollouts whose absolute state exceeds `poolValueLimit` are also replaced by a seed, preventing one numerically runaway state from poisoning the pool.

 The task is iterative, not an instant classifier.
-A small 24×24, 32-hidden demo begins forming the target within hundreds of iterations and becomes more stable over thousands.
-Larger hidden layers and 64–96 generation rollouts are closer to the paper but cost proportionally more GPU work.
+The 24×24, 128-hidden demo begins forming the target within hundreds of iterations and becomes more stable over thousands.
+Its 64–96 generation rollouts match the reference training horizon but cost proportionally more GPU work than the compact defaults.

 ## Options